JonathanGatz/twoSum_Python/README.md

 # twoSum_Python

-# Given an array of inegers (nums) and an inteeger (target), return iundicies of the two numbers such they add up to (target).
+# Given an array of integers (nums) and an integer (target), return indicies of the two numbers such they add up to (target).

 # Assume that each input would have exactly one solution, and you may NOT use the same element twice.